-Melissa King Marketing Manager at UA Press
+Melissa KingMarketing Manager at UA Press

 Melissa King, marketing manager at the University of Arkansas Press, located in the McIlroy House building on the southwest corner of campus, spends her personal time promoting monarch butterflies in her home pollinator garden.
 Last fall, as she walked by a dormant flowerbed space in front of McIlroy House on her way into work every day, she noticed how the bed had become overgrown with invasive vines, particularly vinca and euonymus.
-These plants, deemed invasive by the city of Fayetteville, had clearly invaded the flowerbed and were even climbing up the walls of the stone building.
+These plants, identified as invasive by the city of Fayetteville, had clearly invaded the flowerbed and were even climbing up the walls of the stone building.

-Melissa got permission from Facilities Management and her supervisor to clean out the flowerbed, she gathered up a few coworkers, and they got to work.
+Melissa coordinated with Facilities Management and her supervisor before getting to work cleaning out the bed with a few coworkers.
 There were a few work sessions last fall to dig out the vines by their very large and established roots.

-When spring came (and after a social distancing spring work session happened), it was time to plant the monarch pollinator garden.
+When spring came it was time to plant and mulch the monarch pollinator garden.

 The monarch butterfly lays its eggs exclusively on milkweed leaves, so every monarch pollinator garden includes at least one species of milkweed.
 The Press garden includes two species so far, along with many plants that monarchs and butterflies of all kinds use for nectaring.
 The press garden has, in addition to milkweed, coreopsis, jo-pye weed, garden phlox, coneflower, lamb's ear, ajuga, parsley, and iris.
+This variety of plants provides both food and habitat for the butterflies to use on their migration to and from central Mexico.

 "The idea is to plant a garden that is beautiful, sustaining of monarchs and other pollinators, easy to maintain, and with as many native plants as possible," Melissa said.
-We also want to source our plants from local businesses as much as possible.
+"We also tried to source our plants from local businesses as much as possible."

-As way station number 27843, the Press garden will endeavor to meet several monarchwatch.org recommendations.
+As way station number 27843, the Press garden will meet several monarchwatch.org recommendations.
 In addition to the host and nectar plants, the press garden will consider plant density (caterpillars need shelter and hiding places), will not use insecticides, will mulch for water retention, and will include host plants for other species of butterflies (parsley, for example, is a host plant for swallowtail butterflies).